The World’s Largest Living Lizard, The Komodo Dragon

 How often do Komodo Dragons eat?

-The largest lizard on earth is said to eat ‘just about anything’.
+The largest lizard on earth is said to eat ‘just about anything.
 A Komodo Dragon can live off just 12 meals a year as it has a slow metabolism and can eat a massive 80% of its own body weight in each feeding.
 A Komodo does not have a diaphragm and can not drink water without allowing the water to fall to the back of its throat by tilting its head back.
 A Komodo will commonly eat dead animals and animal meat and are aggressive when it comes to eating their prey.
 This species has a venomous bite which is what they use to poison their prey when they hunt.

 Are Komodo Dragons poisonous?

 It is true – the Komodo Dragon does have venom glands in their lower jaw.
-The venom is said to cause a drop in blood pressure and prevents blood from clotting.
+The venom is said to cause a drop in blood pressure and prevent blood from clotting.
 It has been a much-studied and debated topic for researchers to find out if the bite is a toxic bacteria or a poisonous venom.
-Recent research has shown that they have venomous saliva but that the strength and size of the dragon itself is what injures and kills their prey.
+Recent research has shown that they have venomous saliva but that the strength and size of the dragon itself are what injures and kills their prey.
 Much is still being learned about this historic lizard, with scientists and researchers from around the world finding themselves fascinated with the Komodo Dragon.